wudaudau/fincare/README.md

 - [ ] Dashboard for financial overview and reports
 - [ ] Security measures to protect sensitive financial data
 - [ ] Ready for deployment with Railway

+## Author

+This application was created and developed by [wudaudau](https://github.com/wudaudau/fincare/).

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.